Nahid1911/MV_repository_1st_Project/README.md

 > You can see the linking arrangement between HTML and CSS, how to assign class and design it with CSS.

-To get a local copy up and running, follow these steps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Author1**